 Dynamic focus

-Associated themes :Introduction
+Associated themes :- Component

 Handling focus in rich applications can be complex.
 It can raise some issues on the following cases: